dreynolds5/SER315_Hexcore_Project/README.md

         FastR4cer!

    ### Successful Registration
-        what it means:
+        What it means:
-          -the racer entered a valied username and password. what the system does:
+          - The racer entered a valied username and password.
+        What the system does:
-          -Grants access to the main manu
+          - Grants access to the main manu
-          -Allows the user to view races, register, logout, or exit.
+          - Allows the user to view races, register, logout, or exit.
         Observer Behavior:
-          -displays notification message
+          - displays notification message
-            -successful registration
+            - successful registration
-            -failis registration
+            - failis registration

    ### Failed Registration
       1) Duplicate Registration
           What it means:
             -The racer tried to register for a race they already in. what the system does:
             - Blocks the registration
             - Prevents duplicate entries
           Observer Behavior:
-          -displays notification message
+            - Displays notification message
               - Successful registratio
-            - Failis registration
+              - Fails registration
               - Keeps registration logic separate from the output messages

        2) Deadline Passed
           What it means:
-          - The racer attempted to register after the offical cutoff time. what the system does:
+            - The racer attempted to register after the offical cutoff time.
+          What the system does:
             - Provents late registration
             - Enforces time frame to enter race using the Strategy Pattern Observer Behavior:
             - Fail notification message

        3) Race Full
           What it means:
             - The racer has reached its participation limit. what the system does:
             - Provents additional racers frin registering
             - Enforces capacity
           Observer Behavior:
             - Fail notification message

   ### Logout Outcomes
       What it mean:
         - The racer chooses to log out of the system.
       What the system does:
         - Ends the user session
-        -Returns to the login menu
+        - Returns to the login menu

   ### Exit Outcome
     What it means:
       - The user chooses to fully exit the program.
     What they system does:
-      -Safely terminates the application
+      - Safely terminates the application
-      -Ends all active sessions
+      - Ends all active sessions

 ## Design Pattern Summary
    ### Strategy Pattern
       Controls how racers register depending on race type:
-         -RaceRegister (interface)
+         - RaceRegister (interface)
-         -OfficalRaceRegister
-         -UnofficalRaceRegister
+         - OfficalRaceRegister
+         - UnofficalRaceRegister

    ### Observer Pattern
-      Send notification of Registration Output message
+      Send notification of Registration Output message.
-         -Observer (interface)
+         - Observer (interface)
-         -SuccessObserver
-         -FailedObserver
+         - SuccessObserver
+         - FailedObserver
-         -RacerController (Subject)
+         - RacerController (Subject)

 ## Key Class files
    1) RecerView